-Background:Nodular goiter (NG) is an internationally important health problem.
-The aim of this exploratory study was to evaluate whether significantchanges in the thyroid tissue levels of twenty chemical elements (ChE) Al, B, Ba, Br, Ca, Cl, Cu, Fe, I, K, Li, Mg, Mn, Na, P, S, Si, Sr, V, and Zn exist in the goitrous transformed thyroid.
+Dr. V. Zaichick, Radionuclide Diagnostics Department, Medical Radiological Research Centre, Korolyev St. 4, Obninsk 249036, Russia, Tel: +7 4843960289; Fax: +7 4959561440; E-mail: vzaichick@gmail.com Background: Goiter can appear as a palpable or visible enlargement of the thyroid gland at the base of the neck.
+If the goiter is accompanied by hypothyroidism or hyperthyroidism, it may be accompanied by symptoms of the underlying disorder, and nodular goiter (NG) is a health problem of international importance.
+The aim of this exploratory study was to assess whether there were significant changes in thyroid tissue levels of twenty chemical elements (ChE) Al, B, Ba, Br, Ca, Cl, Cu, Fe, I, K, Li, Mg, Mn, Na, P, S, Si, Sr, V, and Zn are present in the goitrous transformed thyroid.

-Methods: Thyroid tissue levels of twenty ChEwere prospectively evaluated in 46 patients with NG and 105 healthy inhabitants.
-Measurements were performed using a combination of non-destructive and destructive methods: instrumental neutron activation analysis and inductively coupled plasma atomic emission spectrometry, respectively.
-Tissue samples were divided into two portions.
-One was used for morphological study while the other was intended for ChE analysis.
+Methods: Thyroid tissue level of twenty ChE was prospectively evaluated in 46 patients with NG and 105 healthy populations.
+The measurements were performed using a combination of non-destructive and destructive methods: instrumental neutron activation analysis and inductively coupled plasma atomic emission spectrometry, respectively.
+Tissue samples were divided into two parts.
+One was used for morphological study while the other was for ChE analysis.

-Results: It was found that contents of Al, B, Br, Cl, Cu, Fe, Li, Mg, Mn, Na, P, S, Si, V, and Zn are significantly higher whereas the levels of I some lowerin NG than in normal tissues.
+Results: It was found that contents of Al, B, Br, Cl, Cu, Fe, Li, Mg, Mn, Na, P, S, Si, V, and Zn are significantly higher while the I levels are lower in NG than in normal tissues.